Where will the abortion rights flashpoints be in 2023?

 In Sierra Leone, reproductive rights campaigners will be closely watching possible moves to ease abortion restrictions in the West African nation.

-This comes after Sierra Leone's President Julius Maeda Bios announced in July that his government would draft a bill to expand access to abortion where the procedure is currently only allowed when a mother's life is at risk.
+This comes after Sierra Leone President Julius Maeda Bios announced last year that his government would draft a bill to expand access to abortion.
+The procedure is currently only allowed when a mother's life is at risk.

-In Nigeria, Ghana, and Senegal, where abortion is only allowed under very limited circumstances, there are no signs restrictions and near-total bans will be eased in 2023, according to reproductive rights campaigners.
+In Nigeria, Ghana, and Senegal, where abortion is only allowed under very limited circumstances, there are no signs restrictions and near-total bans will be eased, according to reproductive rights campaigners.

 SOURCES: The Center for Reproductive Rights; The Guttmacher Institute